 Over the past years, there has been an increasing attention to and debate about companies’ approach to responsible tax, particularly large multinational companies.
 In an ever-more transparent world, communication on tax is critical to an organization’s ability to earn and retain public trust.

 In Denmark, the importance for companies of demonstrating that tax governance measures are in place has experienced a step change with a strong link to the Responsible Tax agenda.
 If tax affairs are perceived as irresponsible or aggressive, it may lead to brand and reputational damage.
+Moreover, large institutional investors are now putting pressure on the companies they invest in to increase transparency and improve their communication about their tax affairs.

 The four key areas we have defined are interdependent.
 Actions taken to increase your organisation’s maturity in one area will often have a positive spill over effect on another area, whilst improvements in one area may require changes in another first.

 KPMG Acor Tax can help you navigate this situation based on our deep insight and vast experience.
-The four sections below provide an overview of steps that need to be taken, based on our experience, within the four building blocks.
+The illustration below provide an overview of steps that need to be taken, based on our experience, within the four building blocks.
 They can be tailored to align with a specific set of principles (e.g. B Team) or reporting requirements (e.g. GRI 207).